Neural Computation Unit (Kenji Doya)

 The Neural Computation Unit pursues the dual goals of developing robust and flexible learning algorithms and elucidating the brain’s mechanisms for robust and flexible learning.
 Our specific focus is on how the brain realizes reinforcement learning, in which an agent, biological or artificial, learns novel behaviors in uncertain environments by exploration and reward feedback.
 We combine top-down, computational approaches and bottom-up, neurobiological approaches to achieve these goals.

-By combining theoretical, biological, and engineering approaches, the research shall produce novel software tools for dynamic modeling, highly adaptive robots with emotion-like regulatory functions, and new approaches to therapy and prevention of psychiatric disorders.
+By combining theoretical, biological, and engineering approaches, we aim to produce novel software tools for dynamic modeling, autonomous robots with social capabilities, and new approaches to understanding, therapy and prevention of psychiatric disorders.

 Research Positions

-We are looking for a postdoctoral scholar or staff scientist who aspire to understand how the brain works and to create autonomous adaptive agents.
+We are looking for a postdoctoral scholar, staff scientist, and technical staff who are interested to know how the brain works and to create autonomous adaptive agents.
 We specifically invite applications to the following research topics: